Khang-NT/Khang-NT.github.io/ymusic/privacy_policy.md

 1. Open YMusic's side menu
 2. Click the "Remove ads" item
 3. Click the "Stop Sharing IDLE resources" button

+_(Brief summary, none of your personal information is accessed (except the device IP address) and your resources will not be used for computing services such as crypto mining and storage.)_

 ### Do we share your information with third party SDKs provider?